We’re pleased to be leading several special dive events next year. These trips include:

 The access point for the wreck is the eastern Sri Lankan town of Batticoloa.
 This is six to seven hours drive across the country from the International arrival point in Colombo, and will be made by small a/c coach.
 Accommodation in Batticoloa will be at the Deep Sea Resort,.
 On arrival and departure, accommodation if needed, is best arranged in Negombo, close to the airport.
 Please note that the Batticoloa resorts are basic, simple lodging houses, not International class hotels.
 Expect the best food to be local style cuisine, again simple and inexpensive.
-Details of previous trips are at the links below to give an idea and new information updated for the 2016 trips is found below.
+Details of the trips are at the links below.